Kartal Yılmaz

-Kartal Kayra Yılmaz (born 4 November 2000) is a Turkish professional footballer who plays as a midfielder for Ümraniyespor on loan from Beşiktaş.
+Kartal Kayra Yılmaz (born 4 November 2000) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Beşiktaş.

 Professional career

 Yılmaz is a youth product of the academies of KBBKSpor and Beşiktaş.
 He signed his first professional contract with Beşiktaş when he played in their U19s in 2019.
 He made his professional debut with them in a 2-1 Europa League loss to S.C.
 Braga on 24 October 2019.
 He joined Ümraniyespor on loan for the 2021-22 season in the TFF First League.